HellEIN/impact-of-Satisfaction-with-financial-situation-of-household-effect-Feeling-of-happiness/README.md

 1. **Analyze the relationship** between financial satisfaction and happiness.
 2. **Explore regional differences** in the correlation between these variables across Morocco.
 3. **Visualize data** using various Python libraries like Seaborn, Plotly, and GeoPandas.
-4. **Apply statistical models**, including correlation, ordinal regression, and geospatial analysis.
+4. **Apply statistical models**, including correlation, linear regression, and geospatial analysis.

 ---